 This section forms a guideline for the delivery of your presentation.
-However, the way you want to prepare and execute your presentation can differ per person.
+However, the way you want to prepare and execute your presentation can differ from person to person.
 Therefore, read it for what it is; a guideline and not a set of rules.
 Use them to improve your presentation, but also find a style that suits you and that you feel most comfortable with.

-If you really want to improve your delivery, try to pay special attention when you attend a presentation of a lecturer or a fellow student.
+If you really want to improve your delivery, try to pay attention when you attend a presentation of a lecturer or a fellow student.
 Unlike asking for feedback on your own presentation, getting feedback from watching other peoples' presentations is something you can do almost every day.
 What do you like or dislike in their presentation?
-Pay attention to how they use their PowerPoint, their pointer, the rate at which they speak.
+Pay attention to how they use their PowerPoint, their pointer, the rate in which they speak.
 Do they use a pause at certain points in sentences?
-Are the pauses deliberate or is the presenter searching for words?
+Are they deliberate or is the presenter searching for words?
 Are these pauses well timed or inconvenient?
-Do the speaking rate and (lack of) pauses give you a relaxed feeling, or do you feel rushed?
+Do the speaking rate and (lack of) pauses give you a relaxed feeling or do you feel rushed?
 How is their posture and use of gestures?
 When looking at others, be aware of the following two questions that can help you improve your own presentation skills:

-- 1. What are other presenters doing that you could incorporate in your own presentations? - 2.
+- 1. Are there things that other presenters are doing that I could also incorporate? - 2.
 Are there things that other presenters are doing that you dislike, but that you might be doing yourself as well?